-RAMSAR: The Ramsar Convention on Wetlands of International Importance especially as a Waterfowl Habitat is an international treaty for the conservation and sustainable use of wetlands.
+RAMSAR: The Ramsar Convention on Wetlands of International Importance is an international treaty for the conservation and sustainable use of wetlands.

-Rural Exception Sites (RES): Small sites used for affordable housing in perpetuity where sites would not normally be used for housing.
+Rural exception sites: Small sites used for affordable housing in perpetuity where sites would not normally be used for housing.
 Rural exception sites seek to address the needs of the local community by accommodating households who are either current residents or have an existing family or employment connection.
 A proportion of market homes may be allowed on the site at the local planning authority's discretion, for example where essential to enable the delivery of affordable units without grant funding.